On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Introduction

 The Hochschild-Kostant-Rosenberg theorem describes the Hochschild homology of a ring through differential forms.
 For an algebraic variety, a spectral sequence controls whether this description extends to a global decomposition of Hochschild homology; this spectral sequence is nondegenerate only in positive characteristic.
 The goal of this work is to give formulas for differentials in this spectral sequence.

-To fix ideas, let $k$ be a field and $R$ be a commutative $k$-algebra.
-The Hochschild homology of $R$ is by definition
+To fix ideas, let \(k\) be a field and \(R\) be a commutative \(k\)-algebra.
+The Hochschild homology of \(R\) is by definition

-The Hochschild homology of an algebraic variety over $k$ is defined similarly.
-The Hochschild-Kostant-Rosenberg theorem states that if $R$ is a smooth $k$-algebra, then there are natural isomorphisms $\HH_i(R/k) \cong \Omega^i_{R/k}$ for all $i$.
-This implies that for a smooth algebraic variety $X/k$, there is a spectral sequence
+The Hochschild homology of an algebraic variety over \(k\) is defined similarly.
+The Hochschild-Kostant-Rosenberg theorem, going back to \cite{HKR62}, states that if \(R\) is a smooth \(k\)-algebra, then there are natural isomorphisms \(\HH_i(R/k) \cong \Omega^i_{R/k}\) for all \(i\).
+This implies that for a smooth algebraic variety \(X/k\), there is a spectral sequence

 called the \emph{Hochschild-Kostant-Rosenberg spectral sequence} (HKR spectral sequence).
-If $(\dim X)!$ is invertible in $k$, then the HKR spectral sequence canonically degenerates and yields a direct sum decomposition $\HH_i(X/k) \cong \oplus_s H^s(X, \Omega^{i+s}_{X/k})$, known as the Hochschild-Kostant-Rosenberg decomposition \cite{Swa96}.
-One may wonder whether such a decomposition holds in all characteristics; this was unknown until 2019 when Antieau, Bhatt, and Mathew produced for each prime $p$ a $2p$-dimensional smooth projective variety $X/\Fpbar$ such that the HKR spectral sequence has a nonzero differential on page $p$ \cite{ABM21}.
-For this $X$, it follows that $\sum_i \dim_{\Fpbar} \HH_i(X/\Fpbar) < \sum_{s,t} \dim_{\Fpbar} H^s(X,\Omega^{-t}_{X/\Fpbar})$, and thus a functorial Hochschild-Kostant-Rosenberg decomposition is impossible.
+If \(\dim X < \ch k\), then the HKR spectral sequence canonically degenerates and yields a direct sum decomposition \(\HH_i(X/k) \cong \oplus_s H^s(X, \Omega^{i+s}_{X/k})\), known as the Hochschild-Kostant-Rosenberg decomposition \cite{Swa96,Yek02}.
+One may wonder whether or not such a decomposition holds in all characteristics; this was unknown until 2019, when Antieau, Bhatt, and Mathew produced for each prime \(p\) a \(2p\)-dimensional smooth projective variety \(X/\Fpbar\) such that the HKR spectral sequence has a nonzero differential on page \(p\) \cite{ABM21}.
+For this \(X\), it follows that \(\sum_i \dim_{\Fpbar} \HH_i(X/\Fpbar) < \sum_{s,t} \dim_{\Fpbar} H^s(X,\Omega^{-t}_{X/\Fpbar})\), and thus a functorial Hochschild-Kostant-Rosenberg decomposition is impossible.

 The goal of this paper is to study the failure of the Hochschild-Kostant-Rosenberg decomposition.
 To do so, we analyze the differentials of the HKR spectral sequence.
-First, one can ask which differentials $d_r$ are identically zero.
-If $r$ is least such that $d_r$ is not identically zero, then $E_2 \cong E_r$ as groups, and one can ask for a formula for $d_r$ in terms of the groups on the $E_2$-page.
+First, one can ask which differentials \(d_r\) are identically zero.
+If \(r\) is least such that \(d_r\) is not identically zero, then \(E_2 \cong E_r\) as groups, and one can ask for a formula for \(d_r\) in terms of the groups on the \(E_2\)-page.

-\begin{theoremalpha} Let $k$ be an algebraically closed field of characteristic $p > 0$ and $X/k$ be a smooth variety.
+\begin{theoremalpha} Let \(k\) be a perfect field of characteristic \(p > 0\) and \(X/k\) be a smooth variety.
 Consider the Hochschild-Kostant-Rosenberg spectral sequence

-\begin{enumerate} \item The differential $d_r$ is zero if $r < p$. \item There exists a natural map $V: \Omega^1_{X/k}[1] \to \Omega^p_{X/k}[p]$ in the derived category of quasi-coherent sheaves on $X$ such that if $X$ admits a lift $\Xtilde / W_2(k)$, then the differential $d_p$ is induced by
+\begin{enumerate} \item The differential \(d_r\) is zero if \(r < p\). \item There exists a natural map \(V: \Omega^1_{X/k}[1] \to \Omega^p_{X/k}[p]\) in the derived category of quasi-coherent sheaves on \(X\) such that if \(X\) admits a lift \(\Xtilde / W_2(k)\), then the differential \(d_p\) is induced by